On 17 December 2025, Mr Justice Morris handed down judgme...Read more

-Her expertise covers a broad range of subject matters including community care, mental health and mental capacity, health care, education, housing, welfare benefits, human trafficking, immigration and asylum, and deprivation of liberty both in the context of immigration detention and the Court of Protection.
-She pursues significant public interest litigation on behalf of individuals and organisations.
+Shu Shin’s practice has a strong human rights, civil liberties, and anti-discrimination focus.
+She has depth of expertise across a broad range of subject matters: children’s and adult social care, mental health and mental capacity, health care, education, housing, welfare benefits, human trafficking, immigration and asylum, and deprivation of liberty both in the context of immigration detention and the Court of Protection.
+She pursues significant challenges on behalf of marginalised individuals and organisations.

 "Shu Shin is a force of nature.
 She is incredible and incredibly responsive to queries on cases and has fantastic judgement." - Legal 500 2024